 # symbol), followed by a space, the library namesapce, a period, and the library name.
 For example, to include the above library, write the following line in app or driver code:

-All apps/drivers using a library are recompiled when the library is changed.
+#include appears in the app or driver).
+All apps or drivers using a library are recompiled when the library is changed.

 You can select the download icon (downward arrow) next to Import button in the Apps Code or Drivers Code editor to see exactly how the included code appears in the final the source code.
 Each line in the library produces two lines in the resulting full code file: the first line is a comment with the line number in the original library, and the second is the actual line of code (note that this may affect the use of certain features such as multi-line strings).
 The full code may be helpful for troubleshooting errors in logs that refer to specific line numbers, etc. You can also use this feature to download a full version for distribution to others if you do not want to share the app/driver and library code separately.